-Nevada judges may issue an arrest warrant if the police or D.A. show probable cause that the suspect committed the criminal activity described in the complaint.
-Judges will also issue an arrest warrant if a grand jury indicts the suspect.
+Nevada judges issue arrest warrants when the police or prosecutor can show probable cause that you (the suspect to be arrested) have committed a criminal offense.
+Judges will also issue an arrest warrant if a grand jury issues an indictment against you.1

 - 3. Can I be arrested without an arrest warrant in Nevada?

 - 4. How do police carry out arrest warrants?

 - 5. What is bail?

 - 6. Can I prevent an arrest warrant from being issued?

 - 7. Can I turn myself in to the court that issued the arrest warrant?

 - 8. What if I have an arrest warrant in Nevada but am out of state?

 - 9. How do I fight illegal arrest warrants?